zencart/documentation/content/user/template/pagination.md

 weight: 10
 ---

-When a [listing page](/user/templates/listing_page_layout/) is created, the results are shown in blocks, with naviation between blocks of results.
+When a [listing page](/user/template/listing_page_layout/) is created, the results are shown in paginated blocks, with navigation between blocks of results.
 For example, here's the Specials page on a mobile device.

 ![Specials pagination](/images/specials_pagination.png)

 <br><br>

-There are 27 specials, which are displayed in groups of 9.
-The pagination controls are shown at the top of the page in mobile in this template.
-(It is also present at the bottom.)
+In this screenshot, there are 27 specials, which are displayed in groups of 9.
+The navigation controls (**Next** and **Previous** links) may be shown at the top, bottom or both places.

 The desktop display is similar, but because a desktop screen is wider, more products per row can be shown.